Import Tuner Challenge: Gameplay

 The player's objective in the game is to make a name of the player out on the highways of Tokyo.
 The player begins as an unknown driver and as the player progresses through the game by earning increasingly impressive nicknames or handles as they're called in the game.

 The player begins the game with a small amount of currency before picking out the first car.
 When the player picks the first car, the player will begin a race against Iwasaki.
 The game features player versus player and a score meter called a spirit points bar.

 Reception

 While the Japanese release of the game was well-received by Famitsu, it garnered mixed to negative reception from Western publications.
 GameRankings gave it a score of 52.77%, while Metacritic gave it 54 out of 100.

-TeamXbox's Nate Ahearn rated the game 4.9 out of 10, saying, "Tuning the numerous parts of your car provides for some decent variation, but you’ll soon figure out that the actual gameplay just isn't very good."
-IGN's Erik Brudvig criticized the AI for being too easy, saying, "They can be blown away on every turn with only minimal drifting and turning skills."
+TeamXboxs Nate Ahearn rated the game 4.9 out of 10, saying, "Tuning the numerous parts of your car provides for some decent variation, but you’ll soon figure out that the actual gameplay just isn't very good."
+IGNs Erik Brudvig criticized the AI for being too easy, saying, "They can be blown away on every turn with only minimal drifting and turning skills."